Room Selection & Lottery Q&A

 How do I apply for Premium Room Selection?

-Students who are interested in living in an apartment or suite must complete a group application online between March 25th – 31st.
+Students who are interested in living in an apartment or suite must complete a group application online between March 22nd-27th.
 Students wishing to participate in the group process must be in good judicial standing and financial standing with the University.
 Students will be notified of their Premium Room Selection group lottery number and timeslot on March 31st.
 The Group Leader will receive the Group Lottery number as well as the timeslot.